nzjc/nzjc.github.io/_posts/2018-04-11-juniper-vmx-trial-and-error.md

 james@ch-vmx-1&gt; request system reboot [Y]</pre>

 This (plus a reboot of the vFPC VM for good measure) will put you into lite-mode.
 Once this reboot (~5mins) process has finished, you can check 2 important things from the vCP CLI.
-First, check the chassis hardware and see if we&#8217;re in lite-mode for real:
+First, check the chassis hardware and see if we're in lite-mode for real:

 <pre class="lang:default decode:true ">james@ch-vmx-1&gt; show chassis hardware
 Hardware inventory: